 Meeting the RTT standard

 The NHS constitution sets a standard that 92 per cent of people waiting for elective (non-urgent) treatment, for example, cataract surgery or a knee replacement, should wait no longer than 18 weeks from their referral to their first treatment.
-The standard was last met in February 2016, since when performance has declined steadily until the Covid-19 pandemic when it deteriorated rapidly.
+The standard was last met in September 2015.
+Since then performance declined steadily, until the Covid-19 pandemic when it deteriorated rapidly.

 The number of long waits

 In addition to the 18-week standard, to prevent very long waits for treatment, NHS England introduced a policy in 2013/14 that said no one should wait more than 52 weeks from referral to first treatment.
 The number of people waiting more than a year was maintained at a low level for a long period of time but has never reached zero.
 Long waits started to creep up again in 2018, and then climbed significantly during the Covid-19 pandemic.
-Additional data released for April 2021 showed that almost 3,000 people had been waiting more than 2 years (104 weeks) for treatment.
+There was a post-Covid-19 peak of 411,000 in October 2022 before the numbers started to fall.

 Specialty RTT performance

-Over the past two years all specialities have seen a fall in performance, and none of them are currently meeting the RTT standard.
-As of April 2021, the largest single waiting list was for trauma and orthopaedics, which had more than 600,000 people waiting for treatment.
-Trauma and orthopaedics also had the highest proportion of people waiting more than 18 weeks.
+Over the past four years all specialities have seen a fall in performance, and none are currently meeting the RTT standard.
+The largest single waiting list is for trauma and orthopaedics, which was more than 800,000 in March 2023.
+Ear, nose and throat had the highest proportion of waits of more than 18 weeks.
 The impact of long waiting times on patients is not regularly captured, but can mean patients waiting in pain for longer and the possibility of their condition deteriorating.

 Referrals higher than treatments

 In simple terms, the waiting list is growing because people are joining it (being referred) at a faster rate than people are leaving it (being treated).
-This has led to the elective waiting list growing to its highest level since 2008 with more than five million, or one in eleven, people now waiting for treatment.
+This has led to the elective waiting list growing to its highest level since 2008; it is now with more than seven million1 .
 There are lots of factors that can contribute to this, for example, a growing population leading to more demand, and workforce shortages in the NHS meaning capacity to deliver treatment is limited.

-Covid-19 has had a big impact on elective waiting times.
+The Covid-19 pandemic has had a big impact on elective waiting times.
 To prioritise hospital capacity for Covid-19 and emergency patients the NHS paused elective (non-urgent) treatment in April 2020 meaning waiting times grew quickly.
-However, during the national lockdowns fewer people were referred for treatment so the overall number of people on the waiting list remained fairly stable.
-We don’t yet know if there will be a backlog of people who will seek treatment as restrictions continue to be lifted.
+However, during the national lockdowns fewer people were referred for treatment so the overall waiting list remained fairly stable.
+Despite expectations of a backlog of people seeking treatment, referrals in 2021 and 2022 remained below pre-Covid-19 levels.

 The King's Fund view